the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 Last but not least there is the unmounting lifecycle.
 It has only one lifecycle method: `componentWillUnmount()`.

 After all, you don't need to know all of these lifecycle methods from the beginning.
-It can be intimidating yet you will not use all of them - even in a mature React application.
+It can be intimidating yet you will not use all of them.
+Even in a larger React application you will only use a few of them apart from the `constructor()` and the `render()` method.
 Still, it is good to know that each lifecycle method can be used for specific use cases:

 * **constructor(props)** - It is called when the component gets initialized.
-You can set an initial component state and bind useful class methods during that lifecycle method.
+You can set an initial component state and bind class methods during that lifecycle method.

 * **componentWillMount()** - It is called before the `render()` lifecycle method.
 That's why it could be used to set internal component state, because it will not trigger a second rendering of the component.
-Generally it is recommend to use the `constructor()` to set the initial state.
+Generally it is recommended to use the `constructor()` to set the initial state.

 * **render()** - The lifecycle method is mandatory and returns the elements as an output of the component.
 The method should be pure and therefore shouldn't modify the component state.
 It gets an input as props and state and returns an element.

 * **componentDidMount()** - It is called only once when the component mounted.
 That's the perfect time to do an asynchronous request to fetch data from an API.
 The fetched data would get stored in the internal component state to display it in the `render()` lifecycle method.

 * **componentWillReceiveProps(nextProps)** - The lifecycle method is called during an update lifecycle.
 As input you get the next props.
-You can diff the next props with the previous props (`this.props`) to apply a different behavior based on the diff.
-Additionally you can set state based on the next props.
+You can diff the next props with the previous props, by using `this.props`, to apply a different behavior based on the diff.
+Additionally, you can set state based on the next props.

 * **shouldComponentUpdate(nextProps, nextState)** - It is always called when the component updates due to state or props changes.
 You will use it in mature React applications for performance optimizations.
 Depending on a boolean that you return from this lifecycle method, the component and all its children will render or will not render on an update lifecycle.
 You can prevent the render lifecycle method of a component.